Flying with a baby can be a very stressful situation. So how are you going to survive a long flight with a baby?

-First, understand that your baby will cry during the flight –simply because babies cry from time to time.
-It is natural and you do not need to feel bad about that!
+Understand that your baby will cry during the flight –simply because babies cry from time to time.
+It is natural; you do not need to feel bad about that!

-More than anything you are going to do your best to make your baby comfortable (like you always do) and hope for the best.
+More than anything you are going to do your best to make your baby comfortable (like you always do) and this is enough.

 On my first flight as a new mom, my daughter was only 7 months old.
 It was a 12-hour direct flight and we came back home after a few weeks.

 Tips on How To Survive a Flight With a Baby